forcedotcom/quiz-host-app/README.md

 **Scoring system**

 Players start with a zero score.
 The fastest player to answer a question correctly earns 1000 points.
-Players who also answered correctly but later will earn a decreasing number of points depending on how late their anwers were.
+Players who also answered correctly but slower will earn a decreasing number of points depending on how late they answered.
 Wrong answers grant no points.
 The player that scores the most points at the end of the game wins.

 **Warm up time**